-As a person (or “data subject”, as affectionately the law refers to you), you do have certain rights under the data protection law that you can always exercise.
-This means that you can ask us to do any of the following thing and, if it won’t get us in legal trouble (remember the bit on Luxembourg tax law we mentioned earlier?) then we’ll definitely do it:
+As a person (or “data subject”, as affectionately the law refers to you), you do have certain rights under the data protection law, rights that you can always exercise.
+This means that you can ask us to do any of the following things and, if it won’t get us in legal trouble (remember the bit on the tax law we mentioned earlier?) then we’ll definitely do it:

 - Ask us for a copy of the data we hold on you;